ClementTsang/braincluck/packages/brainduck-interpreter/README.md

 # brainduck-interpreter

-A library for bf parser/interpreter, using [lalrpop](https://github.com/lalrpop/lalrpop).
+A library for a bf parser/interpreter, using [lalrpop](https://github.com/lalrpop/lalrpop).
 Somewhat overkill.

 ## Usage